 Is here in your perfect eyes, they’re all I can see

-This moment in the song feels like a confession—love has become everything.
-There’s no past, no future, just the reflection of oneself in the other person’s eyes.
+Love has become everything.
+There’s no past, no future, just seeing yourself in the other person’s eyes.

 The phrase “perfect eyes” suggests idealization, seeing this person as flawless or as the one thing that makes sense in a chaotic world.
 It’s as if nothing else matters except the connection they share.